zealtv/VIZZable-2/readme.txt

 in the syphonplugs folder included in the VIZZable zip.

-released 27/04/2013 This software is in beta.
-Things might break.

 This software is released for free.
 You are free to edit and/or redistribute it.
 You may not sell it, take credit for my work or redistribute it with out attribution.
 If you edit it and redistribute